hannansatopay/FSND-Capstone-Project/README.md

 #### Virtual Enviornment

-I recommend working within a virtual environment whenever using Python for projects.
-This keeps dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for the platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Instructions for setting up a virtual environment can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies